mksvstn/test-ria-school/README.md

 ## Usage
-The function takes an array of objects as a parameter and return narcissus person name or empty line
+The function takes an array of objects as a parameter and return narcissus person name or empty line if there is no narcissus person in an array

 ```javascript